-Jeff Clavier, Sarah Guo, Ali Partovi, and Caryn Marooney to speak at Early Stage SF – TechCrunch
+Jeff Clavier, Sarah Guo, Ali Partovi and Caryn Marooney to speak at Early Stage SF – TechCrunch

 The first few employees determine a startup’s trajectory.
 Learn the dos and don’ts of hiring your early engineers.

-Caryn Marooney is a partner at Coatue Management, sitting on the boards of ZenDesk and Elastic, with an advisory role at Airtable.
+Caryn Marooney is a partner at Coatue Management, sitting on the boards of Zendesk and Elastic, with an advisory role at Airtable.
 Before Coatue, Caryn oversaw communications for Facebook, Instagram, WhatsApp and Oculus for eight years.
-Marooney is also a cofounder of the OutCast Agency, where she worked with companies across a wide spectrum of industries and sizes, including Salesforce, Amazon, Netflix and VMWare.
+Marooney is also a co-founder of the OutCast Agency, where she worked with companies across a wide spectrum of industries and sizes, including Salesforce, Amazon, Netflix and VMware.

 Why Should Anyone Care?
 (Making Your Brand Stand Out) – Caryn Marooney

 Startups often struggle to create a narrative that stands out.
-As a General Partner at Coatue, former head of Comms at Facebook, and co-founder of the OutCast Agency, Caryn Marooney has seen it all.
-Come learn the brand and messaging framework that can help your company stand out (while staying true to yourself.)
+As a general partner at Coatue, former head of Comms at Facebook and co-founder of the OutCast Agency, Caryn Marooney has seen it all.
+Come learn the brand and messaging framework that can help your company stand out (while staying true to yourself).

 There will be about 50+ breakout sessions at the show, and attendees will have an opportunity to attend at least seven.
 The sessions will cover all the core topics confronting early-stage founders — up through Series A — as they build a company, from raising capital to building a team to growth.
 Each breakout session will be led by notables in the startup world on par with the folks we’ve announced today.